danuw/fabric-aihack/run/readme.md

 This seems to have pointed in the right direction (to avoid the not advisable solution above - which worked when set to TRUE)

 https://stackoverflow.com/questions/53014306/error-15-initializing-libiomp5-dylib-but-found-libiomp5-dylib-already-initial

+### The local sample and docker image can't find the source

+The sample video is not included.
+Just include a video of any cars in the street from more or less close to have varying data and test that as input

 ## Docker